creativemoods/pushpull/README.txt

 Store your content in Git and manage your Wordpress instances the DevOps way!

 PushPull allows you to store your contents (pages, posts, custom post types, forms, menus, configuration, blocks, patterns, etc.) into Git.
 This way, it is possible to deploy Wordpress the DevOps way, without manually changing content in production.

+This free and open source version of PushPull only allows connections to public repositories and lacks advanced conflict resolution when pulling commits from the remote repository.

 ### PushPull allows you to ###